Kaltsoon/data-management-and-databases/README.md

 # Data Managament and Databases

-Materials cor the Data Management and Databases course.
+Materials for the Data Management and Databases course.